AndrewTweddle/EntelectChallenge2013/README.md

 ### Overview of tank movement rules

-Tanks can move in one of four directions or fire.
+Tanks can move in one of four directions or fire in the direction they are currently facing.
 If there is a wall in the way of the tank, then the tank will turn but not move.
 A single shot will then remove a section of wall the width of the tank (i.e. 5 cells wide).
 If there is no wall in the way of the tank, then the tank will simultaneously change direction and move.